MicrosoftDocs/win32/desktop-src/Dlls/dynamic-link-library-redirection.md

 ---
-Description: 'Applications can depend on a specific version of a shared DLL and start to fail if another application is installed with a newer or older version of the same DLL.' ms.assetid: '3b426b6c-1ad5-43b9-81ea-5e6d3c6588c8'
+Description: Applications can depend on a specific version of a shared DLL and start to fail if another application is installed with a newer or older version of the same DLL. ms.assetid: 3b426b6c-1ad5-43b9-81ea-5e6d3c6588c8
-title: 'Dynamic-Link Library Redirection'
+title: Dynamic-Link Library Redirection ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Dynamic-Link Library Redirection